ethereum-optimism/superchain-registry/README.md

 # superchain-registry

+> ⚠️ This repository is a **work in progress**.
+At a later date, it will be proposed to, and must be approved by, Optimism Governance.
+Until that time, the configuration described here is subject to change.

 The Superchain Registry repository hosts Superchain-configuration data in a minimal human-readable form.
 This includes mainnet and testnet Superchain targets, and their respective member chains.